Sarah Murnaghan, 10, walks with the assistance of a therapist, walker

-- Her family won a change in national lung transplant policy
+Her quest for a transplant prompted a change in national policy

-The family of Sarah Murnaghan, the 10-year-old girl whose quest for a lung transplant prompted a change in national transplant policy, said Thursday her first biopsy shows no rejection of her donor lungs.
+Sarah Murnaghan, the 10-year-old girl whose quest for a lung transplant prompted a change in national policy, is up and walking.